 About Wise

-Wise is a global technology company, building the best way to move money around the world.
-With the Wise account people and businesses can hold over 50 currencies, move money between countries and spend money abroad.
-Large companies and banks use Wise technology too; an entirely new cross-border payments network that will one day power money without borders for everyone, everywhere.
-However you use the platform, Wise is on a mission to make your life easier and save you money.
+Wise is a global technology company, building the best way to move and manage the world's money.
+With Wise Account and Wise Business, people and businesses can hold 40 currencies, move money between countries and spend money abroad.
+Large companies and banks use Wise technology too; an entirely new network for the world's money.

 Contact details